Rooholla-KhorramBakht/SimpleHandEye/README.md

 ```
 ## How To Use?

 Here, we provide some common applications of this package.
-However, this package may be used based any kind of pose sensing systems.
+However, this package may be used based on any kind of pose-sensing system.

 ### Eye On Base Calibration